Gorilla

 Play On Start

-If set, play this animation automatically at the start of the screen
+If set, play this animation automatically at the start of the scene

 Animation